 Reporting policy and justification of choices made

-In this Report, DSM reports for the calendar year 2016.
-The company reports on its People, Planet and Profit information in such a Report on an annual basis.
-The previous DSM Integrated Annual Report was published on 1 March 2016.
+In this Report, DSM reports for the calendar year 2017.
+The company reports on People, Planet and Profit information in such a Report on an annual basis.
+The previous DSM Integrated Annual Report was published on 2 March 2017.

-In the Report by the Managing Board, DSM explains its vision and policy with respect to sustainability practices and reports on its activities in this field during 2016.
-In addition to disclosing data and developments in the categories of People, Planet and Profit, DSM also reports on the global societal megatrends that drive its strategy, its sustainability strategy, its sustainability governance framework, stakeholder engagement activities, and management approach on material topics.
-DSM proactively seeks out the views of its key stakeholders on issues of material importance to the company.
+In the Report by the Managing Board, we explain our vision and policy with respect to sustainability practices and report on our activities in this field during 2017.
+In addition to disclosing data and developments in the categories of People, Planet and Profit, we also report on the global societal megatrends that drive our strategy, sustainability governance framework, stakeholder engagement activities, and management approach on material topics.
+DSM proactively seeks out the views of key stakeholders on issues of material importance to the company.

 UN Global Compact

-DSM has been a signatory to the UN Global Compact since 2007 and commits to annually report on progress in implementing the UN Global Compact’s 10 Principles in the areas of human rights, labor, the environment and anti-corruption.
-This Report is DSM’s Communication on Progress 2016, submitted to the UN Global Compact Office.
-DSM’s Code of Business Conduct, its Sustainability, Human Resources, and Safety, Health and Environment (SHE) policies, and its Supplier Sustainability Program are the foundations on which DSM applies the standards of the Global Compact.
+DSM has been a signatory to the UN Global Compact since 2007 and commits to annually report on progress in implementing the UN Global Compact's 10 Principles in the areas of human rights, labor, the environment and anti-corruption.
+This Report is DSM's Communication on Progress 2017, submitted to the UN Global Compact Office.
+Our Code of Business Conduct, our Sustainability, Human Resources, and Safety, Health and Environment (SHE) policies, and our Supplier Sustainability Program are the foundations on which DSM applies the standards of the Global Compact.

-DSM has also aligned its sustainability strategy with the Sustainable Development Goals (SDGs).
-DSM is familiar with the opportunities and responsibilities that the SDGs represent for DSM’s business, and while our mapping shows that we contribute to all of them, we have chosen to focus on the goals which most closely align with our strategic ambitions.
-In this report, we have started to build the SDGs into our reporting process, for example by mapping SDG reporting priorities in our value creation model, and our material topics.
+We have also aligned our strategy with the Sustainable Development Goals (SDGs).
+DSM is familiar with the opportunities and responsibilities that the SDGs represent for DSM's business.
+Based on our mapping, we believe that we contribute to all of them, and have chosen to focus on the goals which most closely align with our strategic ambitions.
+In this Report, we continue to include the SDGs into our reporting process, for example by mapping SDG reporting priorities in our value creation model, our material topics, and the solutions that we highlight.

 Principles of the UN Global Compact1